microsoft/lignator/README.md

 ## Inline

-When runing lignator inline like so:
+When running lignator inline like so:

 ```
-$ lignator -t "ID: %{uuid}%"
+$ lignator -t 'ID: ${uuid}'
 ```

-It will output all the logs into a single file "./logs/lignator.log"
+It will output all the logs into a single file `./logs/lignator.log`

 ## File